VectorInstitute/vector-inference/README.md

 ```bash
 ssh -L 8081:172.17.8.29:8081 username@v.vectorinstitute.ai -N
 ```
+Where the last number in the URL is the GPU number (gpu029 in this case).
 The example provided above is for the vector cluster, change the variables accordingly for your environment